NVIDIA/aistore/downloader/README.md

 ## Why Downloader?
-It is a well-known fact that some of the most popular AI datasets have Internet addresses.
+It is a well-known fact that some of the most popular AI datasets are available on the internet.

 > See, for instance, [Revisiting Unreasonable Effectiveness of Data in Deep Learning Era](https://arxiv.org/abs/1707.02968) - the paper lists a good number of very large and very popular datasets.

 Given that fact, it is only natural to ask the follow-up question: how to work with those datasets?
 And what happens if the dataset in question is *larger* than a single host?
 Meaning, what happens if it is large enough to warrant (and require) a distributed storage system?

 Meet **Internet downloader** - an integrated part of the AIStore.
-AIStore cluster can be quickly deployed locally to the compute clients, and the **downloader** can be then used to quickly populate a specified (distributed) AIS bucket with the objects from a given Internet location.
+AIStore cluster can be quickly deployed locally to the compute clients, and the **downloader** can then be used to quickly populate a specified AIS bucket with the objects from a given Internet location.

 ## Download Request